mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

 Install-Package Carter
 ```

-After installing some dependencies (like the nice FluentValidator and some MS AspNet core packages) you need to set up the plumbing part of it.
+After installing some dependencies (like the nice FluentValidator and some MS ASPNET Core packages) you need to set up the plumbing part of it.
 Inside the **startup.cs** file we need to let the system know that we want to use Carter:

 ```csharp
   public class Startup